ting682/cli_adopt_pet/README.md

 # CliAdoptPet

 Welcome to adopt a pet CLI!
-This gem is used to search and review pets that are up for adoption based on your location.
+This gem is used to search and review pets that are up for adoption based on your zip code.

 ## Installation